• Skip to primary navigation

 Preparación al DELE A2 – Libro del Alumno y Claves, by Mónica María García-Viñó Sánchez: another excellent work from this teacher of Español Lengua Extranjera, a true veteran.

-Competencia Gramatical En Uso A2, also by Edelsa: to fine-tune your grammar before the exam, this is what you need.
+Competencia Gramatical En Uso A2, also by Edelsa: this resource is perfect for fine-tuning your grammar skills before the exam.

 This is what the preparation is about: once you know the language, you must get to know each part of the exam like your own pocket.